God's Gift: Production and release

 It was written by Britt O. Wynn.
 The movie starred Romeo, his father Master P and Romeo's co star from Romeo!, Zachary Isaiah Williams.
 The movie also had an appearance by Romeo's younger brother, Young V, his uncle Silkk the Shocker, and Lincoln Heights star Erica Hubbard.
 It was released on July 15, 2006.

-The movie only opened in cinemas in the United States, and could only be viewed if you purchased the album from his page on MySpace.
+Reception

+The film was described as ’a gritty tale of urban friendship’ by TV Guide.